apache/druid/docs/ingestion/migrate-from-firehose-ingestion.md

 ## Migrate from firehose ingestion to an input source

-To migrate from firehose ingestion, you can use the Druid console to update your ingestion spec, or you can update it manally.
+To migrate from firehose ingestion, you can use the Druid console to update your ingestion spec, or you can update it manually.

 ### Use the Druid console